Aecio09/Aecio09/README.md

 ## Hi there
 # I am Aécio Barbosa
-# I am a student of the curso Tecnologia em Sistemas Para Internet at IFPE
+# I am a student of the course Tecnologia em Sistemas Para Internet at IFPE